ZUBACK SCORES LATE TO LIFT VERMONT INTO 4-4 TIE AT NORTHEASTERN

-Sophomore forward Brittany Zuback scored the game-tying goal for the Catamounts
+Sophomore forward Brittany Zuback ties game in final minute for Catamounts

 BOSTON - The Northeastern women's ice hockey team (8-1-2, 4-1-2) received goals from four different scorers as the Huskies skated to a 4-4 draw against Vermont (2-9-1, 1-3-1) on Sunday afternoon at Matthews Arena.